Marcel van Hove

 I think most of us know that path.
 Things get escalated and you waste time in unproductive meetings where everyone tries to protect themselves.
 People act based on their reptile mind.
 If you’re strong enough you might attack – If you are weak you try to survive.

 If you walk up somewhere with almost ten people you have an impact.
-They immediately stopped working and where surprised but happy that we took them seriously.
-I didn’t wait for any introduction and asked for attention:
+They immediately stopped working and were surprised but happy that we took them seriously.
+I didn’t wait for an introduction and asked for attention:

-I walked up to the white board.
-Luckily, almost all walls in the office are whiteboard walls so that we don’t need to drag someone into a meeting room.
+I walked up to the whiteboard.
+Luckily, almost all the walls in the office are whiteboard walls so that we don’t need to drag someone into a meeting room.

 Let us pause here for a second.
 How is the situation now different to 15 minutes ago?